 What is the difference between

-in Rails controllers?- Explain when to use
+renderandredirect_toin Rails controllers?- Explain when to use

-in Rails controller actions. - Discuss the impact of each method on the HTTP response and the user’s browsing experience.
+renderandredirect_toin Rails controller actions. - Discuss the impact of each method on the HTTP response and the user’s browsing experience.

 - Explain when to use